Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

 Straining with little to nothing coming out

-What are the symptoms of chronic kidney failure?
+What are the symptoms of chronic kidney failure in dogs?

-Dr. Cathy: It is a surprisingly similar list, as for acute kidney failure, with signs such as:
+The list of symptoms is surprisingly similar to the list for acute kidney failure, with signs such as:

 - Weight loss